Subhadra: Worship

 Subhadra is one of the three deities worshipped at the Jagannath temple at Puri, along with Krishna (as Jagannatha) and Balarama (or Balabhadra).
 The idol of Subhadra is a carved and decorated wooden stump with large round eyes and a symmetric yellow coloured face, contrasting Jagannath's black complexion and Balabhadra's white complexion.
-She is decorated with red and black garments and has iconographical elements similar to that of goddess Bhubaneswari which includes a lasso (pasha) and an elephant goad (ankusha).
-One of the chariots in the annual Ratha Yatra is dedicated to her and is called Dwarpadalana, symbolising destruction of evil.
-Apart from it she is also believed to be worshipped by certain communities in Odisha, West Bengal, Gujarat and Bangladesh.
+She is decorated with red and black garments and has iconographical elements similar to that of the goddess Bhuvaneshvari, which includes a lasso (pasha) and an elephant goad (ankusha) for both of them.
+One of the three chariots in the annual Ratha Yatra is dedicated to her and is called Dvarpadalana, symbolising destruction of evil.
+Apart from it, she is also believed to be worshipped by certain communities in Odisha, West Bengal, Gujarat and Bangladesh.

-There is a village called Bhadrajun in the western part of Rajasthan where Subhadra is worshipped as Dhumda mata since the time of Mahabharata.
+There is a village called Bhadrajun in the western part of Rajasthan where Subhadra is worshipped as Dhumda Mata since the time of Mahabharata.
 It is believed that, after eloping with her lover Arjuna and a gruelling journey of three days, the couple got married here.